jiangqiw/Recipes-Research-Project/README.md

 | False     |   6.35718 |      4.50184 |
 | True      |  16.1414  |      4.48441 |

 Since ave_rating is numerical data, so it is proper to use the difference in mean as test statistics.
+In the part of research, the significant level we choose is `0.05`

 The observed difference in mean is `0.017428379224658563`

+### Permutation Test

+<iframe src="assets/fig10.html" width=800 height=600 frameBorder=0></iframe>